Software-Improvement-Group/sigridci/docs/workflows/best-practices-objectives.md

 ### 1. Identify a scope
 To be sure, setting objectives for a single system has value.
 But in most situations, business value isn't provided by a single system so setting objectives for just one system does not help to meaningfully improve things.
 At the same time, going through this exercise for the whole organization in one go can be impractical.
 So, it helps to identify a meaningful set of systems to set objectives for.
 While identifying a workable scope isn't an exact science, workable scopes have certain characteristics:
 - A limited amount of people needs to be involved to make decisions
-- The selected systems support a limited, coherent set of business processes and/or a limited/coherent set of business goals.
+- The selected systems support a limited, coherent set of business processes and/or a limited/coherent set of organizational goals.

 Typically, divisions or departments are a good starting point (although in large organizations, these might still be quite big).
 A technology platform (e.g. a low code platform) can be a useful scope because they often exist to accelerate development to decrease the time to market, which is a useful goal to base objectives on.
-The downside is that they typically support a variety of business processes which makes that less usable as a source of a limited, coherent set of business goals.
+The downside is that they typically support a variety of business processes which makes that less usable as a source of a limited, coherent set of organizational goals.

 ### 2. Establish governance structure
 It needs to be clear who gets to decide what.
 Typically, the decision making involves engineering leaders (e.g. architects, lead developers, etc.).
 For the day-to-day management, different models are possible.
 Some organizations prefer a dedicated cross-functional team responsible for defining, reviewing objectives and interacting with engineering teams regularly.
 Others add this to the existing engineering leadership roles.